 Sum of the digits depreciation

-In this example we use the same item of high-tech PP&E purchased for $12 million with no residual value.
-This asset will be used for 5 years.
-Entity recognises depreciation expense using sum of the digits method as follows:
+For this example, we use the same high-tech PP&E item purchased for $12 million with no residual value, to be used over five years.
+The entity recognises the depreciation expense using the sum of the digits method as follows:

-You can download an excel file with these calculations.
+You can download an Excel file detailing these calculations.

 Units of production method

-A depreciation/amortisation method that is based on revenue that is generated by an activity that includes the use of an asset is allowed, in limited circumstances, for intangible assets only, as explained in paragraphs IAS 38.98A-C. This is because revenue is affected by other inputs and processes, selling activities and changes in sales volumes and prices (IAS 16.62A).
+This method bases depreciation on an asset’s expected use or output.
+The depreciation charge for a period reflects the proportion of total expected use or output consumed during that period.
+A depreciation or amortisation method based on revenue generated by an activity involving the use of an asset is permitted, under limited circumstances, exclusively for intangible assets, as outlined in IAS 38.98A-C. This is because revenue can be affected by other inputs and processes, sales activities, and changes in sales volumes and prices (IAS 16.62A).

 Depreciation based on tax allowances

-Some entities depreciate assets based on the depreciation tax allowance determined by the tax law for a particular asset.
-This approach can be adopted for financial reporting under IFRS only if such a depreciation also reflects the pattern in which the asset’s future economic benefits are expected to be consumed by the entity.
-Extra care is needed when the tax law promotes expenditures on certain types of assets by allowing accelerated depreciation for tax purposes.
-In such cases, tax depreciation rates will hardly ever faithfully reflect the pattern in which the asset’s future economic benefits are expected to be consumed by the entity.
+Some entities choose to depreciate assets based on the depreciation tax allowance specified by the tax law for a particular asset.
+Under IFRS, this approach can be adopted only if such depreciation also reflects the pattern in which the asset’s future economic benefits are expected to be consumed by the entity.
+Special caution is necessary when tax laws encourage expenditures on certain types of assets by permitting accelerated tax depreciation.
+In such cases, tax depreciation rates rarely reflect the pattern in which the entity is expected to consume the asset’s future economic benefits faithfully.

 Separate depreciation of significant parts of PP&E